 You ask the user to answer a question in writing.
 This is time-consuming, especially if you test on mobile, so try to avoid it, or switch to a regular task where you will ask users to provide their feedback verbally.

 This task type is useful when you want to redirect the user to another URL to get feedback for a second or third website.

-Using the right task type can save a lot of time and frustration from the user, something crucial when you want to get his insights on using your website or app and not have him struggle with typing URL's or giving long written answers through his mobile.
+Using the right task type can save a lot of time and frustration for users, which is crucial when you want to get their insights on using your website or app.

 Need more help setting up your scenario and tasks?
 We'll be more than happy to help you.
 Just contact us.